 Solar cells with any of the following defects shall be rejected at the end of acceptance:

-Cracks crossing more gridlines than defined in requirement 5.5.3.2.8a.2.
+Cracks crossing more gridlines than specified in requirement 5.5.3.2.8a.2.

-Multiple crossing of the same gridline can be present.

-More cracks than defined in requirement 5.5.3.2.8a.1 on a single cell.
+More cracks than specified in requirement 5.5.3.2.8a.1 on a single cell.

 Cracks between the cell edges parallel to the gridlines and the outermost edges of the interconnectors.